CHARANGANESHS/cryptography/assignment-1/task-2/README.md

 ./script2.sh
 ```

 Make sure you have the necessary permissions to execute the scripts.
-If not, you can use the `chmod` command to grant the execute permission.
+If not, you can use the `chmod u+x {filename}` command to grant the execute permission.